-Applicants who have attended a post-secondary institution (college/university) and wish to enroll in a credit program must:
+Applicants who have attended a postsecondary institution (college/university) and wish to enroll in a credit program must:

-- Submit a completed admissions application. - Pay a one-time non-refundable \$20.00 application fee. - Submit an official evaluation from an approved agency if the college coursework was completed outside of the United States.
+- Submit a completed admissions application. - Pay a one-time non-refundable \$20.00 application fee.
+Submitting an application will create a \$20.00 charge regardless of enrollment status. - Submit an official evaluation from an approved agency if the college coursework was completed outside of the United States.
 Refer to the International Admissions section for a list of agencies. - Submit an official high school diploma or GED scores (in a sealed envelope).
-Transcripts are not required for applicants with an associate degree or a baccalaureate degree. - Submit official transcripts (in a sealed envelope) from all post-secondary institutions (college/university) previously attended. - Meet test score requirements for the chosen program of study.
+Transcripts are not required for applicants with an associate degree or a baccalaureate degree earned at a regionally accredited institution. - Submit official transcripts (in a sealed envelope) from all postsecondary institutions (college/university) previously attended. - Meet test score requirements for the chosen program of study.
 Placement scores may be waived if the applicant earns a grade of "C" or higher in College Algebra and English Composition from a regionally accredited college/university.